mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 #### Instrumental and relational agency

 Instrumental agency reflects a concept of agency as the ability to get things done, thus, a view of agency as a set of capacities [@edwards_steps_2005].
 Matusov and colleagues highlights an often technological view of educational environments where educators seek to increase instrumental agency by building the individual capacity of learners to achieve relevant tasks [@matusov_mapping_2016].
+Many DBR studies which aim to develop and study the use of new tools especially in the area of education technology, would aim to increase instrumental learner agency, designing away problems.
+Explored within a CHAT framework this type of agency can also be understood as increasing fluidity of practice (operationalisation) using objects and people as tools within mediated activity.

-Edwards' concept of relational agency is framed as an extension to this concept to include a more social view of instrumental agency where leaners are able to offer and request support [@edwards_steps_2005].
-While this view of relational, instrumental agency in an school setting is laudable, Edwards and D'Arcy note it is often restricted by curricular and institutional norms.
-Explored within a CHAT framework this type of agency would be understood as increasing fluidity of practice (operationalisation) using objects and people as tools within mediated activity.
+Edwards' concept of relational agency is framed as an extension to the concept of instrumental agency to include a more social dimension where leaners are able to offer and request support [@edwards_steps_2005].
+While this view of relational, instrumental agency in an school setting is laudable, Edwards [-@edwards_steps_2005] notes it is often restricted by curricular and institutional norms.

-#### Dynamically Emergent Agency
+#### Dynamically emergent agency

-Matusov and colleagues' interpretation of this dimension of agency is complex and diverse allow agency to be recognised in distributed form such as 'emerging collective agency, agency of bureaucracy, non-human agency of animals, agency of distributed machine-human network, agency of Internet, and so on' [@matusov_mapping_2016, p.
+Matusov and colleagues' interpretation of a dynamically emergent dimension of agency is complex and diverse allowing agency to be recognised in distributed forms such as 'emerging collective agency, agency of bureaucracy, non-human agency of animals, agency of distributed machine-human network, agency of Internet, and so on' [@matusov_mapping_2016, p.
 432].
-The authours recognise the value of this framing of agency to  explore and to remove removing constraints and designing support in the form of affordances in the learning environment.

-Affordances are a key aspect of HCI, and as this study involves the use of computer systems to learn computer coding, the concept is relevant.
+The authours recognise the value of this framing of agency to explore and address constraints and designing support in the form of affordances in the learning environment.
+As this study involves the use of computer systems to learn computer coding, it is of value Affordances are well  of human computer interaction (HCI), there is value in exploring agency in this context.
 Work by Bærentsen and Trettvik [@ba_erentsen_activity_2002] linking the use of affordances in HCI to a foundation in activity theory highlights, following Gibson [@gibson2014theory], that affordances exist as opportunities provided by the environment and objects within it, either natural or culturally created, to organisms within that environment.
 The authors also note that the distinction between the intended (designed) use of affordances and their possible use, an important distinction in the field of HCI, is one best explored via activity theory's study of the interaction of humans and artefacts as joint activity, thus preventing the view that that affordances have magical powers outside of a cultural context.

 The work of Nardi and Kaptelinin is also helpful here to examine the concept of designed affordance in learning environments through a lens of activity theory [@kaptelinin_activity_2012].
 The authours also regrounding Gibson's concept of affordances as  possibilities in line with activity theory concepts of mediated action [@kaptelinin_affordances_2012].
 They  situate the creation of affordances in designed systems as a form of delegated agency [@kaptelinin_activity_2012].